jschlyter/DNS-collector/docs/collectors/collector_tzsp.md

 # Collector: TZSP sniffer

 This collector receives TZSP (TaZmen Sniffer Protocol) packets that contain a full DNS packet, meaning Ethernet, IPv4/IPv6, UDP, then DNS.
-Its primary purpose is to suppport DNS packet capture from Mikrotik brand devices.
+Its primary purpose is to support DNS packet capture from Mikrotik brand devices.
 These devices allow cloning of packets and sending them via TZSP to remote hosts.

 Options: